Pizza School Shows You How to Make Pizza at Home.

 NOTE: Some pizza snobs turn their noses up at rolling pizza dough.
 They say pressure is a no-no. Of course, they’ve also leaned on the dough with their palms.
 At any rate, just in case they have a point, I end the pizza’s shaping stage with a few final tugs.

-Dock It
+Dock it

 At this stage you can roll a dough docker lightly over the dough.
 This accomplishes two things.
 It pops any large bubbles in the dough that might get really large while baking and cause the pizza to make unevenly.